smsm1/blogs.osm.org/FEEDS.md

 In the past it was unclear how to add or remove feeds from blogs.openstreetmap.org; who to ask, what was relevant, who could make changes.
 This document aims to bring clarity to what should be included, and how changes are made.

-The configuration file that contains the list of feeds currently used is [planet.yml](planet.yml)
+The configuration file that contains the list of feeds currently used is [planet.ini](planet.ini)

 ## Relevant feeds